-Responsibilities of the Board of Directors for the financial statements
+Responsibilities of the Board of Directors for the financial statements and those charged with governance for the consolidated financial statements

 The Board of Directors is responsible for the preparation of financial statements that give a true and fair view in accordance with IFRS-EU and the requirements of the Companies Law, Cap.
 113, and for such internal control as the Board of Directors determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.